NUR-150 Gender and Women's Health

 Uses a case-study and seminar format to help students explore contemporary issues and trends in nursing education.
 Students will be introduced to fundamental legal and ethical principles which influence the quality of public and private education.
 They will become acquainted with the American legal process, basic legal terminology, selected precedents, and landmark cases in nursing education.
 Students will also have the opportunity to self-select trends in education for in-depth exploration and construct strategies to meet common challenges within diverse practice settings. [ 3 credits ]

-NUR-513 Curriculum Development and Evaluation in Nursing
+NUR-513 Curriculum and Evaluation Grounded in Caring

 Introduces students to the history, theories, education taxonomies and critical thinking that influence curriculum development both in academia and the clinical setting.
 Students will learn to develop a formal plan of study that provides the philosophical underpinnings, goals and guidelines for the delivery of RN educational programs, including associate, baccalaureate, master's degrees and staff development.
-Systematic curriculum and program evaluation will be examined through the lens of educational evaluation models and accreditation in the academic and practice setting.
-[4 credits]
+Systematic curriculum and program evaluation

 This course introduces students to philosophical paradigms that ground and guide curriculum thinking and pedagogical practice.
 A major focus of the course is to offer students opportunities for critical analysis of curriculum work, including evaluation, and to transform visions for nursing education.
-Throughout the course, epistemological and ontological questions raised through technical, practical/interpretive, and critical perspectives are pursued during guided readings and classroom conversation.
-Students will envision and plan thoughtful curriculum work grounded in caring for enactment in their teaching practica settings.
-Open only for students enrolled in the Post Master’s Nurse Educator Certificate program.
-[3 credits]
+Throughout the course, epistemological and ontological questions raised through technical, practical/interpretive, and critical perspectives are pursued during guided

 NUR-515 Issues and Trends in Nursing Administration